wp-plugins/easy-appointments/readme.txt

 example : [ea_bootstrap width="800px" scroll_off="true" layout_cols="2"]

 == Frequently Asked Questions ==

+= How to hide service / location / worker in front end part of form? =

+To do this you must create one location / worker or service and set Name that starts with underscore.
+For example : *_dummy*, *_location*...

+= In admin panel all pages from plugin are blank? =

+You have probably turned on option in PHP called asp_tags, you need to turn it off in order to plugin work properly.

+= I can't edit or delete any settings? =

+Your hosting is probably blocking HTTP PUT and DELETE method.
+You must mark option called 'Compatibility mode' in settings.

 = How to set multiple slots for one combination of location, service, worker? =